PerfCoder: Large Language Models for Interpretable Code Performance Optimization

 We enable PerfCoder’s optimization capability through a fine-tuning procedure grounded in AI-synthesized code optimization trajectories from real-world code implementations.
 First, we reconstruct the PIE dataset~\citep{shypula2024learning}, assembling an evaluation-aligned corpus of 30,649 slow–fast program pairs via endpoint selection.
 We then automatically extract optimization strategies from the code pairs, mapping them into core strategy primitives to provide automated supervision for structured reasoning.
 We propose sampling procedures to yield high quality data that is used to train PerfCoder into a single-step code optimizer which can generate both structured strategies and optimized code for the given input. we then introduce a reinforcement fine-tuning procedure to further incentivize the strategy generation ability of PerfCoder by fine-tuning it in a planner-and-optimizer cooperative framework using measured runtime as reward signals.

-On the PIE benchmark, PerfCoder achieves substantial gains over existing baselines.
-A 7B version delivers a $2.50\times$ runtime speedup, surpassing both single-step methods (e.g., PIE-CodeLlama at $1.89\times$) and larger models such as Qwen2.5-Inst-32B ($1.50\times$).
+On the PIE benchmark, following the standard deterministic evaluation protocol using the gem5 simulator, PerfCoder achieves substantial gains over existing baselines.
+A 7B version delivers a $2.50\times$ runtime speedup, surpassing both single-step methods (e.g., PIE-CodeLlama at $1.73\times$) and larger models such as Qwen2.5-Inst-32B ($1.50\times$).
 Its strategy outputs also generalize; when used to guide stronger LLMs in planner–optimizer mode, they provide significant additional improvements.
 Furthermore, RL fine-tuning with runtime feedback can align PerfCoder’s strategy generation ability directly with code optimization outcomes.
 A small 1.5B PerfCoder can guide a 32B optimizer to achieve $3.03\times$ speedup, and guide GPT-5\footnote{\url{https://openai.com/index/introducing-gpt-5/}} to achieve $4.82\times$ speedup (a significant leap from $1.96\times$ speedup by GPT-5 alone without using PerfCoder as a planner).

 In summary, PerfCoder establishes a practical and interpretable framework for code performance optimization.
 By combining strategy-aware supervision, balanced data curation, and RL preference alignment, it consistently outperforms a wide range of baselines, enhances larger models, and moves toward closing the gap between correctness and efficiency.
-To help support further research, we will publicly release our code, models, and the curated dataset at \textit{Anonymous}.
+To help support further research, we publicly release our code.\footnote{\url{https://github.com/XpastaX/PerfCoder}}